 Ripple used to sell to supermarkets but found their unfair trading practices were going to be the end of the farm if they didn’t do something different.
 After lunch we went to the courgette field to harvest yellow courgettes.
 While we were picking and packing Martin told us of his experience selling to a wholesaler that supplied a major supermarket (with very green credentials).
 “We agreed to grow 1 acre of courgettes for them.
-When it was time to sell them, we harvested the lot and sent them to the wholesaler” (who the n sent them on the the supermarket).
-The supermarket rejected them on arrival, blaming cosmetic reasons, but Martin suspects they had just over ordered and changed their minds.
+When it was time to sell them, we harvested the lot and sent them to the wholesaler” (who then sent them on to the supermarket).
+The supermarket rejected them on arrival, blaming cosmetic reasons.
 To add insult to injury, they made Martin pay for the cost of disposing of them.
 With such short notice, it was impossible to find another buyer for such a large volume of highly perishable food.
 Sadly the courgettes went to waste.
 This is pretty common complaint among farmers and is why trading fairly is one of GC’s key principles.

 Martin realised the farm couldn’t afford that sort of loss again.
 He researched alternative routes to market and started selling direct to customers by setting up a box scheme.
 Since then his farm has flourished – by selling through select farmers’ markets and small-scale box schemes, such as GC and the other Better Food Traders.
 Cutting out the middlemen has enabled him to generate the income he needs to be able to afford to farm sustainably, including keeping those fields fallow, which is the absolute bedrock of sustainable farming.